 If you’re wondering if a sugar free pumpkin pie is even possible or frantically googling the carb count in pumpkin, don’t worry.
 I’m about to clear it all up for you.

-Pumpkin puree (which is just plain pumpkin, puréed) is very low in net carbs and calories.
-1/2 cup of pumpkin puree has 10g total carbs and 6g net carbs.
+Pumpkin puree (which is just plain pumpkin, puréed) is very low in net carbs and calories. ½ cup of pumpkin puree has 10g total carbs and 6g net carbs.
 In fact, each slice of this keto pumpkin pie has only 6.6g net carbs per slice.
 There’s natural sweetness from the pumpkin, and a bit of added sweetness from my favorite keto sweeteners.
-In this recipe, you can use either Swerve (granular and brown sugar) or Lakanto (classic and golden), either option will yield a delicious sugar free pie filling.
+In this recipe, I like to use Lakanto monkfruit sweetener (classic and golden), either option will yield a delicious sugar free pie filling.
+You can also substitute any low carb sweetener of your choice.

 While food can’t be labeled “keto” or “not keto,” (keto is a metabolic state and not a list of approved foods) pumpkin is a great option for keto baking because it adds moisture without throwing off the texture of a keto baked good.
 Plus, pumpkin is full of vitamins A, C, E, and B12, plus potassium, copper, manganese, iron, and fiber.
 These vitamins and minerals have antioxidant properties, which means not only does this pie taste good, but it’s also good for you.